 VOLUME IS THE CULPRIT

-Earbuds are primarily used to listen to music, and little thought is given to the amount of time-worn, or at what level of volume.
-It’s not unusual for people to listen to music or the radio at high volumes for several hours per day.
+Earbuds are primarily used to listen to music, and little thought is given to the amount of time-worn, or at what volume.
+It’s not unusual for people to listen to music or the radio at high levels for several hours per day.

 Just how do earbuds damage hearing?

 The earbuds commonly used with iPod® or MP3 players sit within the ear canal.
-This puts the audio signal close to your inner ear – the equivalent of boosting it by as much as nine decibels.
+This puts the audio signal close to your eardrum – the equivalent of boosting it by as much as nine decibels.